How our service can help you

 - Treatment resistant PTSD/dissociative disorders

-- Symptoms of depression, anxiety, psychosis, dissociation and personality disorders
+- PTSD with comorbid disorders when standard treatments have not been effective Symptoms of depression, anxiety, psychosis, dissociation and personality disorders

 - People with head injuries and PTSD